websanco/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/auto-scaling.md

 Liferay DXP Cloud's auto-scaling feature automatically creates and destroys instances of the DXP service as needed to optimize performance.
 This addresses sudden changes such as increased server traffic, memory leaks, or other issues.
 By default, this feature is *disabled* in every DXP Cloud account.

-Using this feature, a service can automatically increase (upscale) the number of Liferay DXP instances to a maximum of 10, or decrease (downscale) to the number specified in the `scale` property in [`LCP.json`](../reference/configuration-via-lcp-json.md).
+Using this feature, a service can automatically increase (upscale) the number of Liferay DXP instances to a [defined maximum](#setting-the-maximum-number-of-instances) (10 by default), or decrease (downscale) to the number specified in the `scale` property in [`LCP.json`](../reference/configuration-via-lcp-json.md).
 The `scale` property specifies the minimum number of instances to run:

 ```json
   "scale": 2,